Neural tissue engineering: Introduction

 Another situation that calls for implanting of foreign tissue is use of recording electrodes.
 Chronic Electrode Implants are a tool being used in research applications to record signals from regions of the cerebral cortex.
 Research into the stimulation of PNS neurons in patients with paralysis and prosthetics could further the knowledge of reinnervation of neural tissue in both the PNS and the CNS.
 This research is capable of making one difficult aspect of neural tissue engineering, functional innervation of neural tissue, more manageable.

 CNS

 Causes of CNS injury

-There are three main causes of CNS injury: stroke, traumatic brain injury (TBI), or developmental complications.
+There are four main causes of CNS injury: stroke, traumatic brain injury (TBI), brain tumors, or developmental complications.
 Strokes are classified as either hemorrhagic (when a vessel is damaged to the point of bleeding into the brain) or ischemic (when a clot blocks the blood flow through the vessel in the brain).
 When a hemorrhage occurs, blood seeps into the surrounding tissue, resulting in tissue death, while ischemic hemorrhages result in a lack of blood flow to certain tissues.
 Traumatic brain injury is caused by external forces impacting the cranium or the spinal cord.
 Problems with CNS development results in abnormal tissue growth during development, thus decreasing the function of the CNS.